tesseract-ocr/tessdoc/APIExample.md

   }
 ```

-## *NEW* Example to get HOCR ouput with alternative symbol choices  per character
+## *NEW* Example to get HOCR output with alternative symbol choices  per character

 This is similar to running tesseract from commandline with `-c lstm_choice_mode=2 hocr`.